The Representation Theory of 2-Sylow Subgroups of the Symmetric Group: The one-dimensional representations of

-For instance if for the tree $T$, $\beta_{2^{k-1}}(T)=b_1 b_1 \dots b_s$, then $\beta_{2^k}((r,\{T,T\}))=0b_1 b_1 \dots b_s$ and $\beta_{2^k}((r,\{T\}))=1b_1 b_1 \dots b_s$.
+For instance if for the tree $T$, $\beta_{2^{k-1}}(T)=b_1 b_1 \dotsc b_s$, then $\beta_{2^k}((r,\{T,T\}))=0b_1 b_1 \dotsc b_s$ and $\beta_{2^k}((r,\{T\}))=1b_1 b_1 \dotsc b_s$.

 Thus we have an encoding of one-dimensional binary trees as binary strings.
-The family $\beta_{2^k}$ may be extended to $\beta_n$, acting on every tree in a forest of size $n$.
-We call the tuples of binary strings so obtained a sequence of strings of size $n$.
-Thus, with $Bin(n)=\{k_1,\dots,k_s\}$:
+The family of maps $\beta_{2^k}$ may be extended to $\beta_n$, acting on every tree in a forest of size $n$.
+Thus, with $Bin(n)=\{k_1,\dotsc,k_s\}$:

-We have identified the vertices of $\mathbb{O}$ with sequences of binary strings(strings are identified with a sequence with the string as the only entry).
-A one-dimensional tree $T$ of height $k$ must contain a single one-dimensional forest $F$ of size $2^k-1$ in its down-set, from considerations of dimension.
-Given a one-dimensional tree $T$ of height $k$ and the unique forest $F$ occuring in the restriction of $T$ to $P_{2^k-1}$.
-Now let $\beta_{2^k}(T)=b$ and $\overline{b}$ be the binary string $b$ with the leading bit removed, we recursively define an operation $\mathbb{L}$ on the string $b$ that returns the element $\beta_{2^k-1}(F)$:
+\begin{definition} A sequence of strings of size $n$ is an ordered collection of binary strings $(b_1,\dotsc,b_s)$ where the length of the string $b_i$ is $k_i$ for $i=1,\dotsc,s$. \end{definition}

+We now define an operation $\Res$ on binary strings, that is analogous to the operation of the same name defined on binary trees in Definition \ref{def:res_tree}:

+\begin{definition} Given a binary string $b$ of length $k$, let $\overline{b}$ be the binary string of length $k-1$ obtained by removing the leading bit of $b$.
+Then